Loic-LEROY/PolyMartian/Rapports Loïc/Session 01.md

 We unwrapped the mat to make sure everything was in order and to see what it looked like.
 We thought it would be made in a single piece, but it is actually made in 3 pieces that we will have to assemble.
 We will have to find a way to make the joints between the pieces as invisible as possible.

 ## Next time
+I will modify the motors connectors by 3.5mm bullet connectors so we can plug them to the ESCs we received the same day as the mat.

+After that, I will make a quick Arduino code to test the motors and ESCs to make sure everything works as expected.

+Then, I will concentrate at the modification of the futur version 3 of the robot to move the wheels to the middle of the chassis and create a system so the motors remain at the rear of the rolling base.

+If I have some time left, I will finish the hardware of the grabber system and make a quick Arduino code to test it.